-- 9. Even if you think your concern is minor, the Designated Safeguarding Lead (DSL) may have more information that, together with what you know, represents a more serious worry about a child.
+- 12. Even if you think your concern is minor, the Designated Safeguarding Lead (DSL) may have more information that, together with what you know, represents a more serious worry about a child.
 It is never your decision alone how to respond to concerns but it is always your responsibility to share concerns, no matter how small. - a.
 Do not investigate but decide whether you need to clarify your concerns by asking the child or parent open questions (beginning with words like who, how, why, what, where and when) and being careful not to lead them.
 Do not discuss your concerns with the parent(s) if this may increase the risk to the child. - b.
 If you have heard a disclosure of abuse or are talking with a child or parent about your concerns, let them know what you will do next.
-For example, 'I am worried about your bruise and I need to tell Mrs Smith so that she can help us think about how to keep you safe.' - c.
+For example, 'I am worried about your bruise and I need to tell Mrs Smith (the DSL) so that she can help us think about how to keep you safe.'

+- c.
 Inform the DSL immediately.
 If the DSL is not available, inform a Deputy DSL.
 If none of the designated safeguarding staff or headteacher are available, you must make the referral yourself.
 Details of how to do this are at the end of these procedures. - d.
-As soon as possible after the event, make a written record using CPOMS.
+As soon as possible after the event, make a written record following the school's procedures: making a record on cpoms, using the correct category and allowing for the voice of the child.
 If there was a disclosure, record the words of the child or parent rather than your interpretation.
-Include analysis of what you saw or heard and why it is a cause for concern.

-10. Any member of staff is entitled to report a safeguarding concern directly to the local authority if they do not feel able to refer the matter to the DSL.
+Include analysis of what you saw or heard and why it is a cause for concern. - 13.
+Any member of staff is entitled to report a safeguarding concern directly to the local authority if they do not feel able to refer the matter to the DSL.
 Details of how to do this are at the end of these procedures.